Research

 Abstract: The process of “transitioning” to adulthood for youth with disabilities has long been recognized to be an important but understudied public policy concern.
 This paper evaluates the labor market effects of Virginia’s school-to-work vocational evaluation program, PERT.
 Using a unique panel data set containing more than a decade of labor market and service information, we provide the first-ever assessment of the long-term employment impacts of a transitioning program for youth with disabilities.
 Overall, the estimated effects are substantial: PERT has an estimated median quarterly rate of return of nearly 30%.

 Dean, D. H., Pepper, J. V., Schmidt, R. M., & Stern, S. N. (2018).
-The effects of vocational rehabilitation for people with physical impairments.
+The effects of vocational rehabilitation for people with physical disabilities.
 Journal of Human Capital, 12(1), 1-37.
 (Additional link to ungated pre-publication draft).

 Abstract: We evaluate the impact of vocational rehabilitation (VR) services on employment outcomes of adults with physical disabilities.
 Using detailed panel data from the Virginia Department of Aging and Rehabilitation Services in state fiscal year 2000, we estimate a structural model of participation that accounts for the potentially sudden onset of physical impairments and the endogenous selection of VR services.
 The results imply that VR services have large, positive long-run labor market effects that substantially exceed the cost of providing services.